facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/dialog/index.md

 ##Introduction

 Facebook Login in Windows Phone 8 apps allows you to offer a personalized experience to your users by integrating social experiences in the app and increasing the app distribution by means of social and viral sharing.

-Windows Phone 8 allows you to integrate a friction free Facebook login experience using the Facebook app in the marketplace.
-The rest of the articles explains how you can integrate the consent based Facebook login into your app.
-Continue on ahead to understand the user experience this features offers and the step-by-step on how to implement this feature for your app.

 ## User Experience